slamice/wri/hipsters/chapter05.md

 Lunch is always almost over.

 We hibernated in this city.
 I felt lazy and slow, floating from coffee shop to sushi shop day in and day out.
 Renee called me often whining she'd rather stay in than go out.
 I read a few novels quietly soaking in imaginary lives.

-So I welcomed the frequent concerts Selina and I tagged along to.
+So I welcomed the frequent concerts Selina and I tagged along to and played.
 Usually we'd head to Headless Burritos afterwards ordering tightly tin foiled pockets of cheese and beans.
 A weak white pillar to devour.
 After a concert there was a lot of heavy petting on backs and heads.
 Good jobs and great sound, regardless of the noise and genre.

 One night after a noise rock show Selina and I sat silently in our common burrito shop, watching people revolve in and out.
 For each customer a vegan bean wrap in one hand and a coconut water in the other.